MalayAgr/SteeringWheelAnglePredictor/readme.md

 | **Returns**                                           |                                                                                           |
 | `images`                                              | `numpy.array`: The resized images as a 4D array.                                          |

+#### [processing.vectorized_cvtColor()](https://github.com/MalayAgarwal-Lee/steering_wheel_angle/blob/bf46840556ba66fb7d6948b098a4119011fa8dde/processing.py#L12)

+A vectorized implementation of OpenCV's `cvtColor()` function developed using `numpy.vectorize()`, used to change the colorspace of a bunch of images in a single call.

 > **NOTE:** This doesn't have, most of the times, any performance gains.
 The internal implementation is essentially a loop.
 It exists purely for conciseness.

-#### [processing.vectorized_cvtColor()](https://github.com/MalayAgarwal-Lee/steering_wheel_angle/blob/bf46840556ba66fb7d6948b098a4119011fa8dde/processing.py#L12)

-A vectorized implementation of OpenCV's `cvtColor()` function developed using `numpy.vectorize()`, used to change the colorspace of a bunch of images in a single call.

 | **Arguments** (excluding those from `cv2.cvtColor()`)   |                                                                                           |
 |-----------------------------------------------------  |---------------------------------------------------------------------------------------    |
 | `images`                                              | `numpy.array`: A 4D array of images as (N X height x width X channels).
 This necessarily needs to be the first argument.     |
 | **Returns**                                           |                                                                                           |
 | `images`                                              | `numpy.array`: The converted images as a 4D array.                                    |

-> **NOTE:** This doesn't have, most of the times, any performance gains.
-The internal implementation is essentially a loop.
-It exists purely for conciseness.

 #### [processing.channelwise_standardization()](https://github.com/MalayAgarwal-Lee/steering_wheel_angle/blob/bf46840556ba66fb7d6948b098a4119011fa8dde/processing.py#L17)